Frequently Asked

 When reviewing applications of potential students, we look at the application as a whole—taking into account the quality of teacher recommendations, transcripts, and the in-person interview.

-For our Fall 2023 applicants, standardized testing is not required.
+For our Fall 2024 applicants, standardized testing is not required

 While optional, should you want to submit standardized testing, we will receive and review it.
 Applicants to Grades 7-10 may take the Secondary School Admission Test (SSAT).
 When registering for the SSAT please include the code for SBS (7510).
 Please note that the SSAT typically requires registration to be completed three weeks in advance of the test date so please plan accordingly.